ARM-software/armnn/README.md

 (albeit with less ML operator support than the TF Lite Delegate).
 There is an installation guide available [here](InstallationViaAptRepository.md) which provides instructions on how to install the Arm NN Core and the TF Lite Parser for Ubuntu 20.04.

+To build Arm NN from scratch, we provide the **[Arm NN Build Tool](build-tool/README.md)**.
+This tool consists of **parameterized bash scripts** accompanied by a **Dockerfile** for building Arm NN and its dependencies, including **[Arm Compute Library (ACL)](https://github.com/ARM-software/ComputeLibrary/)**.
+This tool replaces/supersedes the majority of the existing Arm NN build guides as a user-friendly way to build Arm NN.
+The main benefit of building Arm NN from scratch is the ability to **exactly choose which components to build, targeted for your ML project**.<br>

 ## Pre-Built Binaries